bahrus/custom-enhancements/README.md

 What the platform would do with this:

 1. Define properties on the CustomButton prototype:  'command' and 'commandForElement'
-2. The setters for the properties would spawn the CommandCustomElementFeature if needed, and pass the values through.
+2. The setters for the properties would spawn the CommandCustomElementFeature if needed, and pass the values through to the same named property of the custom element feature class instance.

 # Support for a view model DOM fragment manager tied to the itemscope attribute.